Information barriers in Microsoft Teams

 Here's an example of a group chat.

-A user is invited to join a meeting - When a user is invited to join a meeting, the user's policy is evaluated against the policies of other team members, and if there's a violation, the user will not be allowed to join the meeting.
+A user is invited to join a meeting: When a user is invited to join a meeting, the IB policy that applies to the user is evaluated against the IB policies that apply to the other team members.
+If there's a violation, the user won't be allowed to join the meeting.

-A screen is shared between two or more users - When a screen is shared between two or more users, the screen share must be evaluated to make sure that it doesn't violate the information barrier policies of other users.
-If an information barrier policy is violated, the screen share won't be allowed.
+A screen is shared between two or more users: When a user shares a screen with other users, the sharing must be evaluated to make sure that it doesn't violate the IB policies of other users.
+If an IB policy is violated, the screen share won't be allowed.

 Here's an example of screen share before the policy is applied.